WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-12-21-automatically-version-docker-container.md

 author: Wolfgang Ofner
 categories: [DevOps, Docker]
 tags: [Azure DevOps, Docker, CI]
+description: This post will show you how to add semantic versioning to your CI/CD pipeline in Azure DevOps to automatically create a meaningful version for your Docker images.
 ---

 Most examples of building Docker containers just use the latest tag to deploy or Docker images.
 This is simple but shouldn't be done in a production environment.